The Impact of Cognitive Load Theory on Effective Teaching

 Teaching requires more than presenting information.
-Teaching is a joint venture with a student to pass on information in a way that can be integrated into their existing store of knowledge.
+Teaching is a joint venture with a student to pass on information in a way that the student can integrate lessons into their existing store of knowledge.
 As a young father, I ignorantly thought I just needed to give my children information, share the wealth of my knowledge, and they would benefit from the wisdom.
 Beyond the material, teaching is impacted in many other ways.
 One of those factors is cognitive load.
 John Sweller developed the cognitive load theory in the 1970’s to assist teachers create a better environment for learning.

 My early attitude on teaching was woefully wrong in two ways.
 First, I was wrong about the depth of my knowledge, and second, I misunderstood the process of transferring knowledge.